AlesonIrag/LMS_UI/src/assets/images/README.md

-# Logo Assets
+# Image Assets

-This directory contains the logo files for the Benedicto College Library Management System.
+This directory contains the image files for the Benedicto College Library Management System, including logos and campus images.

 ## Current Logo